PrideInt/photosynthetic-genome-predictive-modeling/README.md

-# photosynthetic-genome-predictive-modeling
+# Photosynthetic Genome Predictive Modeling

 Potential bioinformatics replication of either one of these papers.
+> New: I may not be replicating any papers.
+May just do whatever I want.
+This project is for
+> me to learn more about ML and data science.

 > [!NOTE]
 > Still in research phase!